 Hypnosis in dentistry

-In Dentistry we use can hypnosis and deep relaxation techniques such as Yoga Nidra to retrain the body to relax during dental treatment, become less fearful of visits to the dentist and sometimes to provide pain relief and thus avoid the use of local anaesthetic.
-Under deep hypnosis a subject can make an area feel completely numb and even have a tooth extracted without feeling a thing.
-In one experiment subjects were able to make every alternate tooth numb using hypnosis – a feat unable to be replicated using local anaesthetic drugs.
+In Dentistry we use can hypnosis and deep relaxation techniques such as Yoga Nidra to retrain the body to relax during dental treatment, to become less fearful of visits to the dentist and sometimes to provide pain relief and thus avoid the use of local anaesthetic.

 If you are interested in experiencing this at your next dental appointment please discuss your individual needs with the dentist.